 Mantas Commentary - Slow and steady because it's usually wet, mixed terrain, and the sights grab your eyes.
 Also, there is an amazing geothermal pool nearby that you can visit after this run, but it's hard to find, so you'd better just join us…

 Ahh, Vik -- land of lush greens, dark black sand (Reynisfjara Beach), and edgy rock cliffs that you swore you saw on GOT.
 There are quaint village vibes, caves, mad views, and puffins galore.

 While there aren't many spots to run at Reynisfjara Beach, there is an amazing clifftop!
 This trail run starts on the west side of Vik, goes through town, and ends at a cliff overlooking the beach.
 Pick up a free map in the town of Vik of this trail.

 Mantas Commentary - The fog never leaves, so stick together and have your iPhone maps ready because reading a map when you can't see landmarks is extremely difficult.
 When you get to the cliff edge, there are no guard rails or signs; it's just a steep drop for your life - we suggest you save the booze until after.

 If you're already packing your sneakers and checking flights to Iceland, we get you.
-Join SurfYogaBeer in July 2022 on a once-in-a-lifetime fitness trip to hit these three trails and experience Iceland as nobody else will show you.
+Join SurfYogaBeer every year on a once-in-a-lifetime fitness trip to hit these three trails and experience Iceland as nobody else will show you.